One of the singles off of Modern Guilt

 I take the opening lines of each verse to be the keys of the song: "There's a bottomless pit that we've been climbing from / Just to get on level ground" and "There's a million horses dragging down a monolith / My trademarks so bereaved."
 These two lines mirror each other (one climbing up out of a pit, the other tearing down), both referring to the huge task of returning to normalcy after some sort of crash.
 With the lines, Beck is saying that his normal self (ie., "trademark") has been lost; it is impossible to return to it.

 The remainder of the first verse looks at this despair, by utilizing a number of references to older Beck songs.
-(To be fair, I don't think Beck was intentionally referencing his older songs; he doesn't write like that, it just happens sometimes.)
-Anyway, from that bottomless pit, he notes his "seasick legs", lack of "signs of life," being weary, the deadweight feeling of despair, static lulling him to sleep.
+From that bottomless pit, he notes his "seasick legs", lack of "signs of life," being weary, the deadweight feeling of despair, static lulling him to sleep.
 These images feel like he's giving up, or can no longer continue.

 This leads to the question about what causes the despair.
 There's no hints at loss of love, or anything like that here.
-(Rightly so, not always necessary to be so specific.)
+(Rightly so, songs need not always be so specific.)
 But there are some clues.
 Way back in 2000, Beck said this:

 Also quite interesting to note that in the late '80s, Beck and his brother Channing created their own poetry zine.
 (What were you doing as a kid, huh?)
 They named their magazine Youthless